 NOTE: Do not leave standing pilot lit in a newly constructed or remodeled home or apartment that will be unoccupied for more than a month.

-Each pilot flame was adjusted at the factory to be approximately 5/16" (8 mm) tall.
+Each pilot flame was adjusted at the factory to be approximately 5/16" tall.
 A tinge of yellow appearing at the upper tip is normal.
 If you find pilot adjustment is necessary, follow instructions at right.

-Adjust the Surface Burner Pilots If Necessary
+Adjust the Surface Burner Pilots if Necessary

-- 1. Raise the cooktop. - 2.
-Locate the pilot adjustment screw.
-It can be accessed through the small hole near the center of the manifold panel. - To adjust, use a bladetype screwdriver with a shaft diameter of less than 3⁄45" (5 mm).
-Turn pilot adjustment screw until pilot is 5⁄15" (8 mm) high.
-Do not reduce the flame to less than

-5/16" (8 mm) or pilot outage may occur.
+3. To adjust, use a blade-type screwdriver with a shaft diameter of less than 3/16".
+Turn pilot adjustment screw until pilot is 5/16" high.
+Do not reduce the flame to less than 5/16" or pilot outage may occur.
 A pilot flame burning higher than recommended may generate soot (carbon black) on the bottom of your cooktop.